The Sonnentag Complex

 CENTERS, a professional venue operations group, was tapped to manage the facility’s day-to-day operations and ensure programming met the needs of all stakeholders.

-• $70 million Donation from John and Carolyn Sonnentag Received: 2021
+• 2021: $70 million donation from John and Carolyn Sonnentag received

 This includes land acquisition and site preparation, demolition of former industrial buildings, and environmental remediation of the site.
 It also includes construction of the 225,000 sq. ft. facility, interior buildout for athletic, medical, and wellness spaces, and installation of sports and fitness equipment.
 Additional costs went toward developing the outdoor plaza and riverfront landscaping, incorporating energy-efficient and sustainable design features, enhancing accessibility and universal design, and installing modern technology, audiovisual, and security systems.